 What none of us considered was what effect temperature would have on corrosion protection.
 After all, the coating looked great.
 But what we finally came to understand is that the ceramic layer is simply abrasion-resistant protection for the real corrosion layer which lies next to, and is really part of, the steel.
 EonCoat Lead Scientist Sameer Patel Testing EonCoat HT To our dismay we learned that the corrosion protection of the high temp coating after it had been heated, was only just as good as other corrosion coatings on the market.
 Ultimately we understood that the real corrosion layer is hydrated and once you heat the substrate above 212°F – the hydrate is gone.

 Accepting Failure to Move Forward

 We have many failures, but this one truly hurt.
 I had envisioned coating steam lines in power plants across the globe and no longer having CUI (corrosion under insulation) as an issue.

 To be fair, the coating could still be used this way because it does offer some protection and the ceramic is still in good shape at high temps.
-Where the issue lies is that the corrosion protection of the High Temp variation is nowhere near what we’ve come to expect from EonCoat.
-We want high temperature protection that is revolutionary.
+Where the issue lies in that the corrosion protection of the High Temp variation is nowhere near what we’ve come to expect from EonCoat.
+We want high-temperature protection that is revolutionary.

 So our efforts at high temp corrosion protection, and EonCoat HT, go into the loss column.
 I cannot tell you how difficult it was to write this.